abdul2025/converter-front-end-app/README.md

 ## Build Start the project
-- docker-compose -f docker-compose.yml up --build
+- docker-compose -f docker-compose.yml up --build ## if not exsited build it and start
+- docker-compose -f docker-compose.yml build --no-cache ## force to create a new build even if exsited

 ## Project Structure